Vanders/databagsapi/README.md

 Configuration
 =============

-Configuration options are all at the start of cookbook-api.rb
+Configuration options are all at the top of config.ru

  * CHEF_SERVER_URL - The API URL to connect to where the script can download the cookbooks it serves
  * CHEF_CLIENT_NAME - The name of the client to connect to the API with